Skip to main content

 Certificate verification failed: x509 — certificate verification failed, e.g. crl, ca or signature check failed

-This error message occurs when a certificate can’t be verified properly.
-Certificate verification failure can occur, for example, if you are using an MD5-signed certificate.
-With an MD5-signed certificate, the security level is so low that the authenticity of the certificate can’t by any reasonable means be assured.
+One example where certificate verification failure can occur is if you use an MD5-signed certificate.
+With an MD5-signed certificate, the security level is so low that the certificate's authenticity can’t be assured by any reasonable means.
 In other words, it could very well be a fake certificate.
-The solution is to use a certificate not signed with MD5 but with SHA256 or better.
+The solution is to use a certificate that is not signed with MD5 but with SHA256 or better.
 Refer to the MD5 signature algorithm support section for more information.

 Digest_error: NONE: not usable